Sublease Accounting Under IFRS 16

 Recognise Net Investment in Sublease

 Recognise a lease receivable measured at the net investment in the sublease (present value of sublease payments plus any unguaranteed residual value).
+The net investment is subsequently subject to IFRS 9 impairment requirements, including expected credit loss assessment.

 3